 - eye pain

 Some of these symptoms can be normal if they are mild and are not associated with pain.
 If they become significant enough that you avoid the sun or alter your habits, it is time to see a doctor.

 Photophobia is caused by a problem with the nerve that connects your eye to your brain.
 However, the reason you have this issue can be caused by a range of things, including medications and eye injuries or conditions.
 Causes can also include:

 - pituitary gland tumors

 Now that we’ve identified causes and symptoms, let’s look at what can be done to ease the discomfort.

 Treatment can be as simple as changing glasses or contacts, but it might require more extensive lifestyle changes like changing medications, limiting sun exposure or wearing special sunglasses.
 The best course of action is to identify and fix the underlying condition causing the photophobia.
 To determine if you do have photophobia, a doctor will usually do an eye exam and possibly an MRI.

-If you think that you have photophobia or want further information on it, then please contact us at the Michigan Head & Neck Institute.
+If you think that you have photophobia or want further information on it, then please call the Michigan Head & Neck Institute at (586) 573-0438.
 We can help you better understand your condition and help devise a plan for treatment.